-We expect Japan P&I's adjusted capital to remain above the level required under our 'AA' category in the next two years or so.
-Its capital declined substantially in fiscal 2021 due to the occurrence of a large claim.
-But it improved in fiscal 2022 thanks to an unbudgeted supplementary call in February 2023.
-We believe its capital will continue to recover gradually as measures taken to improve profitability take effect.
+We expect Japan P&I's adjusted capital to remain above the required capital commensurate with 99.95% confidence level in the next two years or so.
+Its capital declined substantially in fiscal 2021 because of a large claim.
+However, it has improved through an unbudgeted supplementary call in February 2023 and thanks to favorable operating performance in fiscal 2023.
+We believe its capital will continue to recover moderately as measures taken to improve profitability take effect.